laubonghaudoi/CapsNet_guide_PyTorch/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=plastic)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg?style=plastic)](https://opensource.org/licenses/Apache-2.0)

-This is my PyTorch implementation of the CapsNet in Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829v2).
-I try to implement it in a style that help newcomers understand the architecture of CapsNet and the idea of Capsules.
+This is my PyTorch implementation of CapsNet in Hinton's paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829v2).
+I try to implement in a style that helps newcomers understand the architecture of CapsNet and the idea of Capsules.
 Therefore I am not going to wrap the codes into capsule layer APIs, and I more oftenly declare constants rather than passing parameters to functions, neither are the codes optimized for speed.
-The classes and functions are supplemented with detailed comments, so to read and understand the codes, simply start from the comments in `main.py` and follow the order list at the head of the file.
+The classes and functions are supplemented with detailed comments.
+To read and understand the codes, simply start from the comments in `main.py` and follow the order list at the head of the file.

-The picture below clearly illustrates the core idea of capsules:
+The figure below clearly illustrates the core idea of capsules:

 ![capsuleVSneuron](./img/capsuleVSneuron.png)